KevOrr/ctf-writeups/2019/csaw/README.md

 [beleaf](rev/beleaf/beleaf)

+Since this is a beginner challenge, I'll go fairly in-depth for this challenge.
+The TLDR is that the array referenced in `main` is a list of indexes into the array referenced in `sub_7fa`.
+If you concatenate all these characters together you get the flag.

 Inspecting `main()`, we see the framework for a standard reversing challenge.

 ![beleaf main function disassembled and lifted in Binary Ninja](images/beleaf_main.png)